Boeseman's rainbowfish: In captivity

 Generally they are very hardy fish but they are prone to columnaris.

 Diet

 These omnivores are not picky eaters and will happily eat anything you drop in the tank, but they do prefer meatier foods if given the choice.
 For optimal health, provide a variety of dry, frozen, and live foods to ensure they get all the essential nutrients and vitamins they need.
-Rainbowfish have smaller mouths in proportion to their bodies, so feed them appropriate-sized foods — such as krill flakes, Vibra Bites, frozen bloodworms, daphnia, and brine shrimp.
+Rainbowfish have smaller mouths in proportion to their bodies, so feed them appropriate-sized foods—such as krill flakes, Vibra Bites, frozen bloodworms, daphnia, and brine shrimp.

 Lifespan

-Depending on the water temperature you keep them at, they can live for about 5–8 years on average, although some hobbyists have reportedly kept them alive for up to 13–15 years.
+Depending on the water temperature in which they are kept, they can live for about 5–8 years on average, although some hobbyists have reportedly kept them alive for up to 13–15 years.